ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 **Prerequisites for Windows**
 > **NOTE**\
 > This applies to Windows installed on the internal SSD.
 I haven't tested external SSD / microSD.
-1. No scripts / scheduled tasks related to rEFInd or EasyEUFI.
+1. No scripts / scheduled tasks related to rEFInd or EasyUEFI.
 2. APU / GPU drivers has been installed and screen orientation set to Landscape.
 3. Configure Unbranded Boot.
 This is to minimize the graphical glitches when booting Windows.
     * Go to Control Panel > Programs and Features > Turn Windows Features On or Off.